stefan-it/model-garden-lms/README.md

 Additionally, the following features are provided:

-* Cheatsheet for TPU VM creation (incl. all necessary dependencies to pretrain models with TF Model Garden library), which can be found [here](TPU-VM-Cheatsheet.md).
+* A cheatsheet for TPU VM creation (including all necessary dependencies to pretrain models with TF Model Garden library), which can be found [here](TPU-VM-Cheatsheet.md).
-* Extended pretraining data generation script that allows e.g. to use tokenizer from Hugging Face Model Hub or different data packing strategies (Original BERT packing or RoBERTa-like packing), which can be found [here](Pretraining-Data-Generation.md).
+* An extended pretraining data generation script that allows, for example, the use of tokenizers from the Hugging Face Model Hub or different data packing strategies (Original BERT packing or RoBERTa-like packing), which can be found [here](Pretraining-Data-Generation.md).
 * Conversion scripts that convert TF Model Garden weights to Hugging Face Transformers-compatible models, which can be found [here](Model-Conversion.md).

-❤️ This repository is the outcome of the last two years working with TPUs from the awesome [TRC program](https://sites.research.google/trc/about/) and the [TensorFlow Model Garden](https://github.com/tensorflow/models) library.
+❤️ This repository is the outcome of the last two years of working with TPUs from the awesome [TRC program](https://sites.research.google/trc/about/) and the [TensorFlow Model Garden](https://github.com/tensorflow/models) library.